jxsvoboda/sycek/README.md

 ---------------
 ccheck has a good understanding of the C language (C89, C99, C11, but *not* K & R).
-However for some particular syntax that is valid C, but has bad style, ccheck will fail with an Error instead of just reporting or fixing the style issue.
+However for some particular syntax that is valid C, but has bad style, ccheck will currently fail with an Error instead of just reporting or fixing the style issue.

-Examples of bad style that currently triggers a parse error include:
+Bad style that currently triggers a parse error:

   * Gratuitous `;` (e.g. empty declaration or null statement)
-  * Empty statement as for loop iteration statement (ie. `for(a;b;)`)
   * Gratuitous nested block
   * Any use of null statement (`;`) except as the body of a while loop or in the header of a for loop